alankrantas/micropython-TEA5767/README.md

 radio_frequency(99.7)
 ```

-Call radio_frequency() to change the radio frequency.
+Call <b>radio_frequency()</b> to change the radio frequency.

-This code does not enable search mode but also turns on stereo mode, soft mute, stereo noise cancelling and high cut.
+This code does not enable search mode but turns on stereo mode, soft mute, stereo noise cancelling and high cut.

-For ESP32 boards SCL pin=22 and SDA pin=21.
+For ESP32 boards set SCL pin=22 and SDA pin=21.